Colorectal Cancer - Surgery

 Your doctor may suggest radiation therapy or chemotherapy if he or she thinks the cancer may come back (recur).
 If the cancer has spread to nearby lymph nodes, you may need chemotherapy after your surgery.
 Or if your surgery shows that the cancer has spread outside your colon or rectum, you may need radiation therapy.

-ends of the colon or rectum cannot be sewn back together.
+ends of the colon or rectum can't be sewn back together.
 When this happens, a

 colostomy is performed.
-Most people do not need a
+But most people don't need a